 Herein, we investigate the impact of different mean arrival rate~$\alpha$ and trade-off parameter~$V$ on the achievable system performance.
 First, we set $V\!=\!1$ and illustrate the empirical cumulative distribution function (ecdf) of the queue backlogs in Fig.~\ref{fig:QueueBaclogs}.
-It can be concluded that irrespective of the mean arrival rate~$\alpha$, the proposed method ensures the maximum queue backlogs of each user~$k$ (i.e., $Q_k^{\mathrm{th}}\!=\!5$) within tolerable violation probability $\epsilon\!=\!10\%$.
-Thus, the proposed convex relaxations to~\eqref{eq:P1-prob} still allow to satisfy the desired user-specific latency requirements (i.e., probabilistic queue backlog constraint~\eqref{eq:P1-C2} is met).
-Note that similar performance trends are obtained for different values of parameter~$V$, but this is not illustrated due to space limitations.
+It can be concluded that irrespective of the mean arrival~$\alpha$, the proposed method ensures the maximum queue backlogs of each user~$k$ (i.e., $Q_k^{\mathrm{th}}\!=\!5$) within tolerable violation probability $\epsilon\!=\!10\%$.
+Thus, the proposed convex relaxations to~\eqref{eq:P1-prob} still allow to satisfy the desired user-specific latency requirements (i.e., probabilistic queue backlog constraint~\eqref{eq:P1-C2} is met). {Note that similar performance trends can be obtained for different values of parameter~$V$, but this is not illustrated due to space limitations.}

-Next, we examine the impact of different values of trade-off parameter~$V$ on the average transmit power of the BS and the average harvested power at the receiver in Fig.~\ref{fig:SumnPower} and Fig.~\ref{fig:HarvestedPower_VS_V}, respectively.
+Next, we examine the impact of different values of the trade-off parameter~$V$ on the average transmit power of the BS and the average harvested power at the receiver in Fig.~\ref{fig:SumnPower} and Fig.~\ref{fig:HarvestedPower_VS_V}, respectively.
 The result in Fig.~\ref{fig:SumnPower} shows that the sum-power decreases with an increasing~$V$.
-This is an expected behavior since~$V$ can be anticipated as a scaling factor for the sum-power objective function (see expression~\eqref{eq:P1b} for details).
+This is an expected behavior since~$V$ can be anticipated as a scaling factor for the sum-power objective function (see expression~\eqref{eq:P1b-objective} for details).
 Thus, higher values of~$V$ linearly emphasize the minimization of the BS transmit power over the sum of network queue backlogs and spare battery capacity until/unless the queues length becomes substantially larger than the sum-power objective value.
-Furthermore, we can observe that the \ac{BS} sum-power significantly increases with the mean arrival rate.
-This is mainly because facing the increase in the network queue backlogs~\eqref{eq:Queue_Dynamics} enforces realizing downlink transmission with higher data rates to reduce users' queues, thus requiring higher BS transmit powers.
-Note that with the increasing~$V$ and $\alpha$, it also becomes more stringent to satisfy the user-specific probablistic latency constraints~\eqref{eq:P1-C2}, as will become clear in following.
+Furthermore, we can observe that the \ac{BS} sum-power significantly increases with the mean arrival rate. {This is mainly due to the fact that the increase in the network queue backlogs~\eqref{eq:Queue_Dynamics} enforces downlink transmission with higher data rates to reduce users' queues, e.g., at the cost of consuming more energy, and thus, requiring higher BS transmit powers to quickly recharge the devices.} Note that with the increasing~$V$ and $\alpha$, it also becomes more stringent to satisfy the user-specific latency constraints~\eqref{eq:P1-C2}, as will become clear in the following.